Meet some of the graduate students who are currently involved in CEFS research and see some of the past graduate student research.

 Advisor: Dr. Rebecca Dunning

-Graham’s research is focused on understanding the current state of local, sustainable food value chains in the region to provide recommendations and possible solutions to developing more equitable and efficient processes.
-Graham’s focus has been on local dairy supply chains and the different ways in which local dairy products move throughout the value chain.
+Eliot’s research is focused on understanding the current state of local, sustainable food value chains in the region to provide recommendations and possible solutions to developing more equitable and efficient processes.
+Eliot’s focus has been on local grain supply chains and the different ways in which local grain products move throughout the value chain, and his research will identify alternative paths to profitability for North Carolinian grain farmers.
+He will also work with Compass Group to improve and expand their sustainability platform.
+Prior to graduate school, he was an intern on the Small Farm Unit at CEFS’ Field Research and Outreach Facility at Cherry Farm in Goldsboro.